bhareeshg/gda3bd/README.md

 # Descriptions of Other Functions

 1. gda_three_body.c
-  - The main file which contains all the code to calculate hamiltonian and it's derivatives.
+  &nbsp;&nbsp;&nbsp;&nbsp;The main file which contains all the code to calculate hamiltonian and it's derivatives.

 2. gHenon.c
-  - This file contains code to implement henon's method.
+  &nbsp;&nbsp;&nbsp;&nbsp;This file contains code to implement henon's method.
 This is used to resolve orbital crossings.

 3. gSL2cquad.c
-  - This file contains code to calculate double integral used in hamiltonian calculation.
+  &nbsp;&nbsp;&nbsp;&nbsp;This file contains code to calculate double integral used in hamiltonian calculation.
 It uses GSL's CQUAD method.

 4. gJmatrix.c
-  - This file contains code to calculate jacobian of the Hamiltonian.
+  &nbsp;&nbsp;&nbsp;&nbsp;This file contains code to calculate jacobian of the Hamiltonian.

 5. gStack3.c
-  - This file contains code to implement timestep mechanism during crossings.
+  &nbsp;&nbsp;&nbsp;&nbsp;This file contains code to implement timestep mechanism during crossings.

 6. plot_traj.py
-  - Python file to plot the trajectories.
+  &nbsp;&nbsp;&nbsp;&nbsp;Python file to plot the trajectories.

 # Acknowledgement
 When you use this code or parts of this code, we would greatly appreciate a citation to Bhaskar et al. in prep